Leogeon/Recipe-Machine-Learning-Model/README.md

 - **p-value:** 0.0

 ### Conclusion:
 Reject the null hypothesis at a significance level of 0.05.
-Indicating a statistically significant difference in model performance between High Calorie and Low Calorie groups, suggesting potential fairness concerns.
-This kind of makes sense since we can assume high calorie group and low calorie group have different nutritional content.
-Higher calorie groups usually contain higher amount of sugar contents (milkshake vs salad).
+Indicating a statistically significant difference in model performance between High Calorie and Low-Calorie groups, suggesting potential fairness concerns.
+This kind of makes sense since we can assume the high-calorie group and the low-calorie group have different nutritional content.
+Higher calorie groups usually contain higher amounts of sugar content (milkshake vs salad).